John 6:1-71 - Outline of John (Book Notes menu page)

 • Jesus' death is the believer's life.
 2Cor 5:21; Gal 2:20; Php 3:7-10

-except ye... drink his blood- These words offend the self-righteous mind in two ways:
+except ye... drink his blood...- These words offend the self-righteous mind in two ways:

-• the offense that Christ's sacrificial death is required for the remission of my sin. cp.
+• the offense that my sin cannot be forgiven, without Christ's sacrificial death in my stead. cp.
 Lev 17:10-14; Rom 3:23-26; 10:3,4.

-he who drinketh... hath eternal life- A comparison of v.47,48 with 53,54 shows that
+he who drinketh... hath eternal life.- A comparison of v.47,48 with 53,54 shows that

 'believing on Christ' is equivalent to 'eating and drinking' Him.